Classic English Scones with Raisins

 - Knead a couple of times to bring the dough together.
 As soon as all the flour is absorbed, stop kneading.

 - Use your hands to pat the dough to 3/4″-1″ thick and cut rounds with a biscuit cutter.
+Line the scones onto a parchment lined pan.

 Storage

-How to set up a full Afternoon Tea
+How to Serve-Afternoon Tea

 - For the first course serve dainty tea sandwiches.
 These should be placed on the bottom tier of the stand.